reimagined/resolve/packages/resolve-redux/README.md

     * `error`

   * #### `applyReadModelDiff`
-    Modify reactive read model state by diff.
-It takes the object with the following required arguments:
+    Modify a reactive Read Model.
+The function takes one argument, which is an object with the following keys:
     * `readModelName`
     * `resolverName`
     * `resolverArgs`
     * `diff`

   * #### `dropReadModelState`
-    Drop read model state.
-It takes the object with the following required arguments:
+    Clear a Read Model.
+The function takes one argument, which is an object with the following keys:
     * `readModelName`
     * `resolverName`
     * `resolverArgs`

   * #### `stopReadModelSubscriptionRequest`
-    Request stopping read model subscription to the server side.
+    Request stopping a Read Model subscription.
 It takes the object with the following required arguments:
     * `queryId`

   * #### `stopReadModelSubscriptionSuccess`
-    Acknowledge stopping read model subscription to the server side.
-It takes the object with the following required arguments:
+    Acknowledge stopping a Read Model subscription.
+The function takes one argument, which is an object with the following keys:
     * `queryId`

   * #### `stopReadModelSubscriptionFailure`
-    Refuse stopping read model subscription to the server side.
-It takes the object with the following required arguments:
+    Refuse stopping a Read Model subscription.
+The function takes one argument, which is an object with the following keys:
     * `queryId`
     * `error`

   * #### `dispatchTopicMessage`
-    Dispatch topic message.
-It takes the object with the following required arguments:
+    Dispatch the topic message.
+The function takes one argument, which is an object with the following keys:
     * `message`

   * #### `hotModuleReplacement`
-    Hot module replacement.
-It takes the object with the following required arguments:
+    Initiate [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/).
+The function takes one argument, which is an object with the following keys:
     * `hotModuleReplacementId`